NRBart7/BartRepo1/README.md

 ##Editing a file in this folder

-It"s a markdown in file in this repository.
+It's a markdown file in this repository.